abdulsamad100/books-cave-online/README.md

 # 📚 Books Cave Online

-Books Cave Online is a web application for browsing, exploring, and discovering books online.
+Books Cave Online is a web application for browsing, exploring, Buying, Selling, and discovering books online.
-It provides a simple, user-friendly interface where users can view a collection of books categorized by genres, authors, or featured picks.
+It provides a simple, user-friendly interface where users can view a collection of books categorized by genres, authors, or featured picks and Buy/Sell the books.

 ## 🚀 Features